siberianfox/g2wiki/Programming-TinyG2.md

 * Now drag the *folder* that you found this ReadMe.txt file in to the Terminal.app window that has the "cd " you just typed.
 It should type in a path for you.
 * Now hit return.

-Plug a USB cable from the computer to the Programming port of the Due (the one closest to the power jack), then copy and paste the following line into the Terminal window:
+Plug a USB cable from the computer to the Programming port of the Due (the one closest to the power jack).
+Make sure there are no shields, programmers or other devices plugged into the Due.
+The Due does not need external power for programming - it will be powered by the USB programming cable.

+Copy and paste the following line into the Terminal window:

 	./DueFromOSX.sh -f TinyG2.elf -p /dev/cu.usbmodem*